 This Lemon Blueberry Bundt Cake is certain to cheer up anybody’s day and they get a vitamin C boost as well!

 While it may sound silly, looking at this cake really makes me smile.
-In some ways it is a reflection of my personality, sunny whatever the weather.
+Also, in some ways it is a reflection of my personality, sunny whatever the weather.

 If you like this Lemon Blueberry Bundt Cake you may also enjoy these:

 Since I have discovered Bundt pans I have added more and more to my collection.
 When I bake with them I know that the cake will turn out beautiful.
 And if I’m not able to decorate the cake I am assured that it will look finished.
 As a result I am a firm Nordicware Bundt Pan fan!